Ian Ritchie Architects’ Social Commitment

 Ian Ritchie Architects’ ethos is that we serve society, and it is central to the way we design and practice our art of architecture.
 For nearly 40 years we have collaborated with like-minded fellow professionals and others across the arts and sciences to deliver socially beneficial and ecologically sustainable public and private projects in a responsible and ethical manner.

 We are not purely profit- or growth-driven: quality has always taken precedence over quantity.
 We seek to be a practice that keeps growing in intellectual and in design capability to enable us to produce better and more relevant architecture.
 To achieve this, it is vital for us to work with clients who are also motivated by benefitting the public and society as a whole.

 Our commitment to research, innovation and open collaboration with others beyond the normal frame of architecture has resulted in an unusually large number of new materials, product and technical developments for a practice of our size.
 These are referenced in the list of World Firsts on this website.
 Research is not limited to our own studio and workshop.
 Ian Ritchie Architects has collaborated on R & D internationally with major companies in the world of construction, including Pilkington, British Steel, EdF, Seele, Brochier Aerospatiale, Locker Wire, Lamberts, and France Gabion.
 Also, individual members of our practice have helped lead community-build school projects in rural S America and SE Asia.

-As a practice we have sponsored Professors in Building Physics alongside The Ove Arup Foundation and the Royal Academy of Engineering and supported the Interdisciplinary Design for The Built Environment at Cambridge University; the Manhattanville Project at Columbia University; and the Centre for Urban Science and Progress at NYU.
+As a practice we have sponsored Professors in Building Physics alongside The Ove Arup Foundation and the Royal Academy of Engineering; supported the Interdisciplinary Design for The Built Environment at Cambridge University; the Manhattanville Project at Columbia University; and the Centre for Urban Science and Progress at NYU.
 We currently sponsor Project Compass, which seeks to make competitions and procurement fairer in the UK; Voight-Kampff R&D; and the Architectural Association Haiti Project.
-We support Backstage Trust, Mountview, Article 25, Think Space at UCL, The John Rae Society, Crisis and Shelter, and The Stephen Lawrence Charitable Trust.
+We support Mountview, Article 25, Think Space at UCL, Crisis and Shelter, and The Stephen Lawrence Charitable Trust.

-We have an esteemed reputation as a ‘finishing school’ for new graduates and engage year-out students every year, introducing them to Ian Ritchie Architects’ ethos, rigorous quality and design values, and cooperative pan-disciplinary working methodologies.
+We have an esteemed reputation as a ‘finishing school’ for new graduates and engage year-out students every year, introducing them to Ian Ritchie Architects’ ethos, rigorous design quality and cooperative pan-disciplinary working methodologies.